Level237/Akevas/README.md

 ## Usage

-Once installed, you can register as a shop owner or a customer to start exploring the marketplace.
-Browse various online shops, manage your store, or shop for your favorite products with ease!
+After installation, register as a shop owner to begin managing your store.
+Upload your products, track sales, and engage with your customers.

 ## License

 This project is licensed under a private license.
 For more details regarding the terms of use, please refer to the LICENSE file in the repository.

-## Contributing

-We welcome contributions to Akevas!
-If you're interested in helping improve the project, please fork the repository and submit a pull request.
-Before contributing, please make sure to discuss your ideas with the team.

-## Contact

-For any inquiries or support, please contact our developper at bramslevel129@gmail.com

-Thank you for being a part of Akevas!
-Happy shopping and selling!